sujith3g/sujith3g.github.io/_posts/2016-04-30-How-to-enable-auth-in-mongo-db-3-x.md

 title: How to enable password authentication in MongoDB 3.x
 ---

-Create one admin user in the special db `admin` like this
+Create one admin user in the special db `admin` like this:

 ```sh